Legislative Update –

 the food product, the individual who prepared the food product must be the person who

-delivers the food product to the ultimate consumer
+delivers the food product to the ultimate consumer may deliver the food, and the food product

-may be delivered by mail or commercial delivery
+may be delivered by mail or commercial delivery.

 (c) Food products exempt under subdivision 1, paragraph (a), clause (2), may not be